sangralArsha/Retail-Profit-Analysis/README.md

   #### Where are we losing profit margin, and what is causing it?

 While high sales can look impressive, the real health of the business depends on profit, margin stability, and cost efficiency.
-This project identifies whether certain regions, product categories, or cost factors—like discounts or shipping expenses—are quietly reducing profit.
+This project identifies whether certain regions, product categories, or cost factors, like discounts or shipping expenses—are quietly reducing profit.

 The final goal is to provide clear, data-backed insights and recommendations that the business can act on.